Homemade Skin-Soothing Salve Recipe

 I've battled this problem for my entire life.
-I have dry, sensitive skin that hates any sort of situation that it deems to be neglectful, harsh, or any type of extreme circumstances such as cold weather.
-At the first sign of crisp, cool air my skin becomes a desert almost instantaneously.
+I have dry, sensitive skin that hates any sort of situation that it deems to be neglectful or harsh, or any type of extreme circumstances such as cold weather.
+At the first sign of crisp, cool air, my skin becomes a desert almost instantaneously.
 It gets angry quickly, and misery soon ensues.

 - 2 cups of almond oil

 - 2 Tbsp. dried calendula flowers

 - 2 Tbsp. dried plantain leaf

 - Approx. 1/4 cup of beeswax pastilles or grated beeswax